webee/react-native-xrpc/README.md

 RNXRPCClient xrpc = new RNXRPCClient(instanceManager);
 // or:
 RN.xrpc()...

+// call a js procedure with context.
+// context is a <key:value> bundle.
+xrpc.call("test.add", context, new Object[]{1, 2, 3, 4}, null)....

 // call a js procedure.
 xrpc.call("test.add", new Object[]{1, 2, 3, 4}, null)